 Your belly may look or feel bloated.
 This is called abdominal distention.

 Exams and Tests

-The doctor or nurse will perform a physical exam.
+The health care provider will perform a physical exam.
 The abdomen is usually tender.
 It may feel firm or "board-like."
 People with peritonitis usually curl up or refuse to let anyone touch the area.

 Blood tests, x-rays, and CT scans may be done.
-If there is a lot of fluid in the belly area, the doctor may use a needle to remove some and send it for testing.
+If there is a lot of fluid in the belly area, the provider may use a needle to remove some and send it for testing.

 The cause must be identified and treated right away.
 Treatment typically involves surgery and antibiotics.

 Peritonitis can be life threatening and may cause complications.
 These depend on the type of peritonitis.

 Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of peritonitis.